 We believe it is important to give you exposure to a wide range of approaches to osteopathy and this is reflected in our diverse teaching team who are graduates from the different osteopathic teaching institutions.
 We are proud of our roots in ‘Classical’ osteopathy and this approach continues to influence our curriculum.
 Providing this breadth as well as depth of knowledge will give you an unparalleled understanding of the profession you are entering, as well as the skills and ethics essential for safe, competent practice.
 With the added support of Nescot’s services and facilities, you could not ask for a better start to your osteopathic career.

 Marcus Walia qualified as an osteopath in 2003, from the College of Osteopaths.
 Since qualifying, he has worked in private practice in the Surrey area in a number of environments including health clubs, corporate healthcare and multi-disciplinary practices.
 Marcus has worked in osteopathic education since 2006 in a variety of roles that include clinic tutoring, lecturing, dissertation supervision and course management.
 Marcus’ particular area of clinical expertise and passion is in integrating ‘hands-on’ treatment with movement based rehabilitation to facilitate a quick recovery and return to activity.
-Marcus’ post-graduate qualifications include movement assessment and retraining and medical acupuncture.
-He is currently completing an MSc in Sports Rehabilitation.
+Marcus’ post-graduate qualifications include movement assessment and retraining, sports injury rehabilitation and medical acupuncture.

 Third and fourth year students treat fee-paying patients in our fully equipped osteopathy clinic as part of their clinical training.